samara92/SIT305_Project/README.md

           	*scenes -> contains game environment and menus of the game *scripts -> all the code files that conect with the internal workings of the game *Art -> all the object images that I used.
-		*Phy6Meterials -> 2D objects that I used
+		*Phy6Meterials -> physics material that attached to the player to reduce friction.
+Removing friction will reduce the 				drag amount of the player and ground.

 # Henry comments 27/April